 Let’s show you how to do that by going through the prepping process step by step.

 Declutter and maximize your space

+Start by getting garbage bags and boxes.
 Go room by room and make several piles:

 Stay focused and finish one room before moving to the next.

-If so, anything you keep can be stored in the garage.
+Anything you keep can be stored in the garage.

-This is common and many buyers expect it.
+This is common, and many buyers expect it.